 Sync all of your photos, so that all their settings are the same, then export them as full size JPEGs.
 I put them on my desktop for easy locating, and you can delete them when you’re done.

 Fire up Photoshop and let the fun begin!
-Navigate to Scripts -> Star Trail Staker Flat.
-You’ll then select the folder that you just put all those JPEG’s in.
+Navigate to: File -> Scripts -> Load Files in to Stack.
+You then select the folder where you exported all those jpeg files.